MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-vat-group.md

 ---

 # The VAT Group Management Extension

-You can team up with one or more businesses in your country to consolidate VAT reporting under a single registration number.
-This type of arrangement is known as a _VAT group_.
+You can join one or more businesses in your country to consolidate VAT reporting under a single registration number.
+This type of arrangement is known as a *VAT group*.
 You can engage with the group as a member or the group representative.

 ## Forming a VAT Group
 VAT group members and the group representative can use the **VAT Group Management Setup** assisted setup guide to define their engagement with the group, and create a connection between their [!INCLUDE[d365fin](includes/d365fin_md.md)] tenants.
 The group members will use the connection to submit their VAT returns to the group representative.
 The representative will submit VAT to tax authorities on behalf of the group using a single VAT return.